zackees/open-webdriver/README.md

     assert driver.title == "Google"
 ```

-# Important
+# Versions

-Windows and Linux use version 101.0.4951.41, while MacOS uses "latest".
+Mac/Windows/Linux all use chromium version 101.0.4951.41

 # About